CUBoulder-2019Sp-IML4HCI/FinalProject-Marauders_Map/final_report.md

 Specifically, this technology would be used in a collaborative workspace where people want to be available to help others.
 Some jobs require people to spend time in a variety of places.
 For instance, a researcher might spend time in a lab, in a machine shop creating equipment, or in a computer room analyzing data.
 Providing a real-time map of workers and their locations would make it easier for colleagues to find one other.
 This would not compromise privacy as a worker is supposed to be available while at work and not hidden.
 It would merely save a colleague a few minutes of searching around to find the person they needed to talk to.
 The technology could also be used to keep track of which professionals are currently available in a given helproom or other place where assistance is expected to be given.
 If a person marks themselves to be tracked in such a room, it is expected that they are there to render assistance and thus would not want to be hidden.

+Collaboration focused workspaces rely upon being able to quickly and easily access the expertise of your coworkers.
+Messaging apps allow for quick digital communication, but it is often more efficient to simply have a conversation in person.
+The system we developed allows for consenting individuals to train a webcam system to identify and track their face in order to create a map of everyone’s location in a collaborative workspace.

+Using a simple interface, a python script records images of a person’s face, extracts features, and uses transfer learning to create a recognizer.
+This can be done with multiple computers and cameras, which all connect via websockets to a Node.js server that aggregates the data and keeps a dictionary containing everyone’s position.
+The node server also serves a website that displays a map of everyone’s location.

 ## Challenges Faced in the project
 We had 2 main problems in the entire project: